keik/remove-module/README.md

 rmmodule debug src.js
 ```

-will remove codes to which related `debug` module from src.js and print results to stdout, or
+will remove code to which related `debug` module from src.js and print results to stdout, or

 ```
 rmmodule debug src.js -o dist.js